 Knowing how far your money can stretch before you go away will help prevent any unexpected financial surprises whilst also ensuring you have a fun and enjoyable experience.
 Because let’s face it, no one wants to miss out on cool stuff because you can’t afford to leave your accommodation.

 Relaxed, quiet, stunningly beautiful and it turns out, cheap, Laos is a fantastic budget destination no matter what your travel style.
-Those willing to keep it basic though can expect to only spend $20-$30 per day.
+Those willing to keep it basic though can expect to spend only $20-$30 per day.

 Laos is sadly one of the poorer Mekong nations, with a third of the population living below the poverty line.
 Responsible tourism with a focus on keeping money in local hands, and not flashing a lot cash is both respectful and important.